This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 At the federal level, the authority that has a mandate to oversee environmental policy in Mexico is the Ministry of Environment and Natural Resources (“SEMARNAT”).
 This cabinet ministry is comprised of three decentralized agencies:

-The Federal Bureau of Environmental Protection (“PROFEPA”) entrusted with carrying out inspections and being the enforcer of environmental laws.
+The Federal Bureau of Environmental Protection (“PROFEPA”) entrusted with carrying out inspections and being the enforcer of federal environmental laws.

 The National Water Commission (“CONAGUA”) which sets federal policy in the area of water and also oversees waste water discharges into federal water bodies or federal land (discharges into municipal sewage systems are regulated by state or municipal agencies).